-• "1" will be displayed on the LCD panel.
+"1" will be displayed on the LCD panel.

-Turn the number of multiple exposures.
+Turn the < >> dial to set the desired number of multiple exposures.

-- .
-The LCD panel will show the number of multiple exposures. - Up to 9 multiple exposures can be set. - · To cancel the multiple-exposure setting, set the number of multiple exposures to 1.
+- The LCD panel will show the number of multiple exposures. - Up to 9 multiple exposures can be set. - To cancel the multiple-exposure setting, set the number of multiple exposures to 1.